The Hermann City Office is at 1902 Jefferson Street.

 Picnic shelters may be reserved for a fee of $25 by calling the city office, 573-486-5400.

-Park facilities include a swimming pool, camping and RV sites with electrical hook-ups and dump station, restrooms and showers, tennis and basketball courts, ball fields, and playground equipment.
+Park facilities include a swimming pool, camping and RV sites with water, sewer and electrical hook-ups, restrooms and showers, tennis and basketball courts, ball fields, and playground equipment.

 For overnight camping reservations call the city office, 573-486-5400.
 Reservations are not required, although to ensure a spot during busy times, such as weekends in October, Maifest, and other major festival weekends, reservations should be made.
 The campground does fill up several weekends during the year.